math.abs() in Pine Script: Absolute Value for Trading Indicators

-The math.abs() function in Pine Script calculates the absolute value of any number.
-In simple terms, it removes the negative sign and gives you the distance from zero.
+The math.abs() function in Pine Script calculates the absolute value of any number — it strips the sign and returns the distance from zero.
+You type math.abs(-5) and get 5.
+That's it.
+But this one-liner does heavy lifting in volatility calculations, stop-loss formulas, and signal filtering.

 math.abs(-5)returns5math.abs(10)returns10math.abs(-0.75)returns0.75

-Think of it as asking "how far is this number from zero?" without caring about the direction.
-Whether you're 5 steps to the left or 5 steps to the right of zero, you're still 5 steps away.
+Think of it as asking "how far is this number from zero?" without caring about direction.
+Five steps to the left or five steps to the right, you're still five steps away.

 When you're analyzing markets, you often care more about the magnitude of a change than its direction.
 Here are the main reasons traders use absolute values: